 Most children who spend a great deal of time in the NICU are babies born too early.
 A full term pregnancy is considered a pregnancy lasting 37-40+ weeks.
 Many babies, for a variety of reasons, are born much sooner then this.
 Birth defects, such as intrauterine growth retardation, congenital malformations, sepsis (infection in the blood stream) and birth asphyxia are also some reasons infants are observed in NICU’s.

 Now that we know some of the reason’s babies can end up in the NICU, let’s discuss some of the ways parents can cope.

 The most important thing new parents can do to benefit their child is to take care of themselves.
-The stress and emotions will leave everyone less likely to eat, drinking and rest.
+The stress and emotions will leave everyone less likely to eat, drink water, and rest.
 Take turns or ‘shifts’ at the hospital.
-Make a ‘to-do’ list and be sure to include: eating, drinking and bathing.
+Make a ‘to-do’ list and be sure to include: eating, drinking, and bathing.
 Depending on your child’s condition, your child could be in the NICU for months.
 You need to keep up your strength.